Jeannot Bemba Saolona

-Jeannot Bemba Saolona (born September 1941 at Libanga, Équateur, Belgian Congo, died 1 July 2009 Brussels, Belgium) was a Congolese businessman, Minister of the Economy and Industry, and Senator for Équateur.
-His son Jean-Pierre Bemba became the last Vice-President of the Democratic Republic of the Congo.
+Jeannot Bemba Saolona (3 September 1942 - 1 July 2009) was a Congolese businessman, Minister of the Economy and Industry, and Senator for Équateur.
+He was regarded as the most renowned businessman of the Zaire era and was a close confidant of Mobutu Sese Seko.
+He's the father of Jean-Pierre Bemba and the father-in-law of Nzanga Mobutu.